Information for GPs

 Antenatal Shared Care Electronic Messages between GPs and The National Maternity Hospital

-As most GPs that we share our care with also have electronic patient records, we have now developed an electronic messaging system within the MN-CMS to allow the communication of antenatal consultation details from GPs to the NMH and vice-versa.
+As most GPs that we share our care with also have electronic patient records, we have now developed an electronic messaging system within the MN-CMS to allow the communication of antenatal consultation details from GPs to The NMH and vice-versa.
 For more information, please click here.

 Useful downloads: